SergejRuff/SergejRuff/README.md

 - 👋 Hello there, I'm @SergejRuff.

-- 👀 My interests span statistics, bioinformatics, data science, video games, reading, and fitness.
+- 👀 My interests are statistics, bioinformatics, data science, video games, reading, and fitness.

 - 🌱 Currently, I'm delving into the realms of machine learning/AI and transcriptomics, with a focus on single-cell analysis.